 I’ve written several posts on how important it is to stay positive.
 This has been a common theme for me during the the Coronavirus, and the political polarization and unrest that is all around.
 None of these problems are going away any time soon, so it is as important to stay the course.
+We need to be logical or sensible about how we look life.

 When you get older and you have been paying attention to life, you start to see things that have happened before.
 But if you are not careful, you get cynical about those sightings and you can find yourself taking the air out of a room.
-In many cases, that’s the air that is being consumed by your spouse, kids, friends, and co-workers.
+In many cases, that’s the air that is being consumed by your spouse, children, grandchildren, friends, and co-workers.

 You don’t want to do that.